zorino/kaamer-demo/README.md

 Downloading the uhgp-90 database can take a while so expect this demo to be longer than usual.

-Also running the kAAmer database require a fair amount of RAM expect plan at least for 16GB.
+Also running the kAAmer database require a fair amount of RAM plan for at least 16 GB.

 ``` shell
 # Go to this repo directory